-Loss on Extinguishment of Long-Term Debt.
+Loss on Extinguishment disposition of Long-Term Debt. assets.
 Concurrent with our issuance of \$550 million aggregate principal amount of new debt in September 2023, we repaid all our previously outstanding debt and amended our revolving credit facility to reduce the borrowing capacity thereunder.
-We recognized a \$6.5 million loss on extinguishment of debt, primarily related to the retirement of a portion of our then existing debt at a premium (\$3.4 million) and the write off of deferred issuance costs related to the retired debt and reduction in borrowing capacity (\$3.1 million).
+We recognized recorded a \$6.5 million net loss on extinguishment disposition of debt, primarily related to assets of \$3.4 million for the retirement first quarter of 2024, which included \$2.4 million in non-recoverable expense (or a portion of our then existing debt at a premium (\$3.4 million) and the write off of deferred issuance costs related to insurance deductible) associated with capital repairs for the retired debt and reduction in borrowing capacity (\$3.1 million) Ocean GreatWhite.